 Excellent Communication Skills

 Your child is the one who is going to be working with the pediatric dentist.
 That’s why it’s critical for you to find someone your child is comfortable seeing for regular checkups, cleanings and other dental work.
-Dr. Jason Lane, a general dentist in Wasilla, AK, knows the importance of offering patients the best oral care and in a family-friendly environment.
+Dr. Jason Lane, of Lane Family Dental in Wasilla Alaska, knows the importance of offering patients the best oral care and in a family-friendly environment.
 He also understands the importance of a dentist employing solid communication skills when dealing with infants, small children and teens.
 With the best training, a dentist will learn how to build trust and a strong bond by communicating verbally, facially and through their tone of voice.
 The process should begin from the start with a tour of the facility.
 The entryway should be devoted to children and have a welcoming environment with a T.V., magazines, toys and other aesthetics geared toward the younger age group.
 A pediatric dentist will take the time to go over the tools used during the process.
 It’s also important for your child to be given the chance to ask questions that will help alleviate their fears and concerns.
 The staff should also be warm and inviting upon entering the dental facility.